almachelouche/middleman/content/email/AU/eNews/013/4+ years & prospect.md

 color='darkblue'

 	title = '''Screen Time vs Play Time''' copy = '''Unplugging our screens and re-connecting with our families for a Sunday drive does wonders.
-What better way to get away than in a Ford Escape Ambiente, from $29,990 with FREE AUTO&#185;.
+What better way to get away than in a Ford Escape Ambiente FWD, from $29,990 with FREE AUTO&#185;.
 Or save $2,000 on a feature-packed titanium for just $45,990&#185;.''' cta1_text = '''LEARN MORE'''
 	cta1_url = '''https://www.ford.com.au/suv/escape/'''
 	cta1_link_name = '''retail'''